post

 The easiest way to get plastic free cleaning product is to buy Ecover refill liquids.
 Yes the original bottle is plastic but you get to reuse it.
 Mine are still going strong years into the project.

-If you can’t get to a refill station, this company sells concentrated liquids through the post.
+If you cant get those, this company sells concentrated liquids through the post.
 You refill your existing bottles and water down yourself.
 They come in plastic, but it represents a massive reduction.

 Make your own